digitalmovement/speedtest-pro/README.txt

 * SSL Labs - Used for SSL testing.
 [Privacy Policy](https://www.ssllabs.com/privacy/)

-Data sent to these services may include your website URL, performance metrics, and basic WordPress configuration information.
+Data sent to these services may include your website URL, performance metrics, and basic configuration information.
 No personal user data is collected or transmitted unless explicitly provided.